SydAsif/SydAsif.github.io/_posts/misc/2022-06-05-git-github.md

 ### Repository History

-- The _git log_ command shows a history of the repository in descending order, with the last commit we made at the top.
+- The _git log_ command shows a history of the repository in descending order.
-- The _git log_ command displays a brief description of a repository, it includes the change, date and time, who made the changes, commit message and commit identifier (hash value).
+- The _git log_ command displays a brief description of a repository : it includes the change, date and time, who made the changes, commit message and commit identifier (hash value).
 - You can tidy this history with the _git log --oneline_ command, which shows a clean-cut history.

 There are many ways to see commit history :